Kurento/kurento/source/Architecture.rst

    **Layered architecture of web and multimedia applications**.

-   *Applications created using the Stream Oriented GE (right) have an equivalent architecture to standard WWW applications (left).
+   *Applications created using Kurento (right) have an equivalent architecture to standard WWW applications (left).
 Both types of applications may choose to place the application logic at the client or at the server code.*

-The interesting aspect of this discussion is that, as happens with WWW development, Stream Oriented GE applications always place the Presentation layer at the client side and the Service layer at the server side.
+The interesting aspect of this discussion is that, as happens with WWW development, Kurento applications always place the Presentation layer at the client side and the Service layer at the server side.
 However, the Application Logic layer, in both cases, can be located at either of the sides or even distributed between them.
 This idea is represented in the following picture:

-This means that Stream Oriented GE developers can choose to include the code creating the specific media pipeline required by their applications at the client side (directly through the Thrift or Open network APIs or in a more abstract manner through the HTML5 SDK) or can place it at the
+This means that Kurento developers can choose to include the code creating the specific media pipeline required by their applications at the client side (directly through the Thrift or Open network APIs or in a more abstract manner through the HTML5 SDK) or can place it at the